Can an Employer Fire You For No Reason: Everything You Need to Know

 If you are an at-will employee but the reason you were fired is in violation of the public interest of the state, then a court could deem the termination illegal.
 For instance, if you revealed that a company was not paying employees properly or refusing to allow employees to use the vacation pay that they have accrued it may be deemed in the public interest.
 If you have revealed that the company has violated another employee's rights, even if yours were not, it could be deemed in the public interest as well.
 There are many reasons that this may be the case and a judge will make the final determination on the cause of your firing.

 If you need help learning more about can how an employer can fire you for no reason, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.